SalomePlatform/shaper/src/BuildPlugin/doc/subShapesFeature.rst

 Result
 """"""
-Result replaces original shape with the same one with added/removed sub-shapes.
+The result replaces the original shape with its copy with added/removed sub-shapes.

 .. image:: images/CreateSubShapes.png
    :align: center